![]() |

 The PechaKucha organization is a non-profit, grass-roots group.
 The event is free to the public and participating presenters are not reimbursed.
 More information can be obtained on the PechaKucha website: www.pechakucha.org."

-Here is a video by Marina Szijarto called Meditation with Tides, a beautiful time lapse art piece showing the pulse of the Finn Slough tides.
+Here is a link to a video by Marina Szijarto called Meditation with Tides, a beautiful time lapse art piece showing the pulse of the Finn Slough tides.

 This stop action movie was taken from the deck of a floating converted net-loft.
 It was originally taken to capture the many tourists who visit Finn Slough over its historic 90 year old bridge, but the movement of the tide, the 'breathing' of the place became the point of interest, the meditation.”